Academic Program Coordinators

 Meet your Academic Coordinator Team

-Marc J. D'Amico: Director of K-8 Leadership and Curriculum
+Marc J. D'Amico: Chief Officer of K-12 Curriculum and Leadership

-- Geoffrey Schenker: K-12 English Language Learners and World Language
+• Geoffrey Schenker: K-12 English Language Learners and World Language Coordinator

 Marc J. D'Amico